glitchwrks/gwmon-80/README.md

 GWMON-80 is composed of the following components:

-    * Vectors: consistent entry points to GWMON-80
+    * Vectors
-    * Core monitor: either SM (Small Monitor) or XM (eXtended Monitor)
+    * Core monitor, either SM (Small Monitor) or XM (eXtended Monitor)
-    * Command set(s): command structures and handlers
+    * Command set(s) and handlers
-    * I/O modules: generic console device drivers
+    * I/O modules
-    * Customizations: machine-specific implementations
+    * Customizations

 ### Vectors

+Vectors provide consistent entry points to GWMON-80.
 Starting with GWMON-80 0.9, vectors are provided at the beginning of the monitor in the form of a jump table.
 Standard vectors are:

     * CSTART at ORG + 0: cold start routine
     * WSTART at ORG + 3: warm start routine
     * COUT at ORG + 6: output a character to console
     * CIN at ORG + 9: wait for and input a character from console

+Older versions of GWMON-80 provide only `CSTART` and `WSTART`.

 ### Core Monitor

 There are two options available for the core monitor: SM (Small Monitor) or XM (eXtended Monitor).
 Currently, only SM is recommended as XM is still under development.
 SM has the advantage of being simpler and much smaller: most customizations using SM are 512 bytes or less.

-### Command Sets
+### Command Sets and Handlers

 Command sets provide data structures that define commands.
-The SM and XM default command sets (`scmdstd.inc` and `xcmdstd.inc`, respectively) also provide the default command sets for those core monitors.
+The SM and XM standard command sets (`scmdstd.inc` and `xcmdstd.inc`, respectively) also provide the default command handlers for those core monitors.
 Command sets are chainable such that additional commands can be added into a given customization.
 Command sets are terminated by a "NULL command," which is monitor-specific and should be included after all other command sets.

+Handlers provide actual implementation of commands.
+The core command handlers are defined with their command sets, but additional handlers must be defined separately from their command sets to allow command set chaining.

 ### I/O Modules